 Canada has been testing Arrow flow regimes for mountain whitefish spawning over the last several years.
 Desirable spawning flow levels are defined by Canada and may be modified annually.
 The historically desired operation is an Arrow outflow between 45-55 kcfs beginning the third week in December and continuing through mid-January.
 Egg protection flows are generally about 19 kcfs lower than the spawning flow from mid-January through the end of March.
-For 2020, Canada has indicated that the level of white fish protection will be determined by BC Hydro in consultation with Canadian regulators.
-The negotiation of annual agreements under the Treaty will reflect the outcome of BC Hydro discussions on flow objectives for whitefish.
+Canada has indicated that the level of white fish protection will be determined by BC Hydro in consultation with Canadian regulators.
+For water year 2025, as in previous years a negotiated annual agreement (Non Power Uses Agreement) under the Treaty is expected to reflect the flow objectives for whitefish.